 Conclusion:

-A general consensus of opinion is that the best prognosis is early surgical treatment in young dogs with minimal to mild osteoarthritis combined with post-operative rehabilitation and preventative measures against osteoarthritis.42 More studies comparing treatment groups are required to identify whether younger dogs and those where osteoarthritis is minimally established benefit from arthroscopic intervention, even if the discomfort is alleviated for a short period of time.
+A general consensus of opinion is that the best prognosis is early surgical treatment in young dogs with MCPD, with minimal to mild osteoarthritis combined with post-operative rehabilitation and preventative measures against osteoarthritis.42 More studies comparing treatment groups are required to identify whether younger dogs and those where osteoarthritis is minimally established benefit from arthroscopic intervention, even if the discomfort is alleviated for a short period of time.

 Our study has shown no significant benefit in long-term outcome for AI of dogs with MCPD compared with CM.
 Prospective randomized studies including larger populations of different ages of dogs, addressing subjective and objective parameters at diagnosis and long-term follow-up at standardized time intervals from treatment are warranted.
 Without these studies, the decision making process for management of MCPD will remain, to a large extent, a matter of opinion and therefore of controversy.42